iancenry/react-task-tracker/README.md

 # Task Tracker
 - This is a task tracker built With react, the backend is using json server which provides a simple REST database to test and play around with the application.

-## Setup
+## Quick Setup
+1. Fork then clone the project into local machine 🍴
+1. run 'npm install' in the root folder to install all the necessary packages 👩‍💻
+1. Happy coding 💻

-install json-server, react-icons, react-router-dom,
+* Packages used: json-server, react-icons, react-router-dom.

 **NB**
 1. Use of react router to render multiple views and also rendering multiple components in react router.